 #1.2.
 Shunt Voltage Regulators:

 This voltage regulator works by providing a passage on the ground from the voltage given by the variable resistance.
-The current flows away from the load through this regulator and it flows unnecessarily to the ground.
+The current flows away from the load through this regulator and unnecessarily to the ground.
 This makes the form generally less efficient than the range regulator.

-Although it is very simple sometimes only a voltage-reference diode is involved, and it is used in very low power circuits whose waste current is very worrying.
+Although it is very simple, sometimes only a voltage-reference diode is involved, and it is used in very low-power circuits whose waste current is very worrying.
 This form is very common for voltage reference circuits.
 The shunt regulator usually simply sinks (absorbs) the current.